 A. This all depends on the age of the bird because some breeds develop at slower rates than others.
 Most roosters have distinguishing hackle or neck feathers and saddle or back feathers.
 In roosters, these feathers are often pointed, whereas, on hens, these feathers are rounded.
 The other way to tell is if the chicken starts to crow.

 A. No, hens will start laying at about 4 to 6 months of age with or without a rooster.
 A rooster would be required if you would want fertile eggs that can hatch baby chicks.

 A. Medicated feed is exactly what it says, medicated, and is used for preventing or treating disease.
 However, not all medicated feed has the same medications in it.
 The most common medications included are for Coccidiostats and/or antibiotics.
 If using medicated feed please follow all warning labels listed on the feed label.

 A. Each chicken will be different.
-A good average form birth to first egg is 15lbs of feed for a white egg layer and 18 lbs for a brown egg layer.
-Standard size chickens that are 6 months old will normally consume about 1 ½ lbs of feed every week.
+A good average from birth to the first egg is 15lbs of feed for a white egg layer and 18 lbs for a brown egg layer.
+Standard size chickens that are 6 months old will normally consume about 1 ½ lb of feed every week.
 A Cornish cross will take about 10 lbs for the first 7 weeks.